jmcwilliams403/raycaster/README.md

 ## License

-The code is under GNU General Public License, ported from JavaScript.
+The code is under GNU General Public License Version 3

-The images used are from the article http://www.playfuljs.com/a-first-person-engine-in-265-lines/.